HASHSTACS-admin/Stacs-Sample-App/README.md

 }
 ```

-### Transaction Request Flow to and from the Blockchain
+### Transaction Request Flow to and from the Network

 ![](src/main/resources/assets/API_overall_flow.png)